 It’s no surprise, then, that Seoul’s fashion is driven by the dynamic buzz of its inhabitants.
 Initially spearheaded by K-pop groups, heritage brands from Balenciaga to Gucci were the names on everyone’s lips.
 Meanwhile, homegrown talents including Gentle Monster and AMBUSH developed innovative strategies to carve a new identity.
 From services that were led by artificial intelligence, robots and the internet, South Korea rethinks traditional retail and propels itself into a fast-paced future.

 Now a cultural zeitgeist of its own accord, Seoul is gaining momentum within fashion, music and beauty spheres.
 Typified by a clean, polished style, Seoulites come from a city that embraces the unknown — making them experts at adapting their clothing, bags and shoes to the environment they find themselves in.

-From the city that never settles, Ines Kim talks us through their favourite designer brands right now, how Seoul shapes their style and how their personal experience as both a doctor and digital creator reflects the city’s recurring juxtapositions.
+From the city that never settles, Ines Kim talks us through their favorite designer brands right now, how Seoul shapes their style and how their personal experience as both a doctor and digital creator reflects the city’s recurring juxtapositions.

 Ines Kim (a.k.a.
 Chilli) (@chilli_k) (They)

 Please tell us why you chose the FARFETCH piece you are wearing.
 What do you like about this brand?

 I’m wearing a brown suit from LOW CLASSIC, an iconic Seoul-based label.
 Every season, the brand shows refined looks with simple yet classic designs, elegant silhouettes and witty details.
 I think this tailored suit displays simplicity in tone and the heavy material embodies the Seoul woman’s quintessential style.